 Churchlands Marching Bands 1 & 2 are drawn from the members of Wind Orchestra 1 and Wind Orchestra 2 respectively.
 They rehearse in Terms 4 and 1 each year after the wind orchestra rehearsals on the Saturday mornings.
 Their purpose is to support the state Anzac Day Commemorative Parade each year.
 Marching Band 1 students wear a uniform provided specifically for this event through the generosity of the RSL of WA.

 Memorial Band performs at the series of memorial services that Churchlands supports throughout the year.
-This is a small (30-32 piece) short-term ensemble is typically composed of the most able students from years 9 and 10.
-This ensemble rehearses 2 or 3 times before each event and provides background music both before and after the services, as well as music to accompany wreath laying, hymns and national anthems as required.
+This is a small (30-32 piece) short-term ensemble is typically composed of the most able students from Years 9 and 10.
+This ensemble rehearses two or three times before each event and provides background music both before and after the services, as well as music to accompany wreath laying, hymns and national anthems as required.
 These are important formal public events attended by state, national and international representatives.

 Tapestry Strings - This is a development orchestra that is targeted at Years 5 and 6 string students.
 The aim is to provide motivated and capable students with an extension opportunity.

 Tutti String Orchestra - The Tutti String Orchestra provides a suitable level of challenge for Year 7 and 8 string players who need an introduction to playing in a string orchestra, or those whose skills are not yet sufficiently advanced for the Ripieno String Orchestra.
 The aim of this ensemble is to develop the basic ensemble skills including tuning skills, consistency of bowing within an ensemble and working with a conductor.
 The performance opportunities for this orchestra are at the discretion of the conductor in consultation with the Director of Music.

 Ripieno Strings - The Ripieno String Orchestra continues the development of fundamental rehearsal skills and performance etiquette.
 Ripieno Strings typically caters for Year 7-9 string players with some previous ensemble experience, and provides a suitable level of challenge for students with approximately a Grade 2 AMEB minimum playing standard.
 This ensemble usually plays ‘B’ Division repertoire.